 How can you use it?
 Providing customers with detailed information about shipping is the best way to make your customers happier.
 Try to send a shipping notification right after the item is dispatched.
 This will ensure strong customer service and make your user way more loyal to your brand.

-Situation 2: Sell more to the same customer
+Reason 2: Emails can help you sell more to the same customer

 Alex has just bought an expensive bedding set on your eCommerce site and keeps refreshing his user inbox in quest of an order confirmation email.